wamp-proto/wamp-proto/docs/implementations.rst

 ==================  ==================================  =====================
 Name                Language/Run-time                   Description
 ==================  ==================================  =====================
-wamp-cli_           JavaScript, NodeJS                  A CLI tool to help building applications with WAMP wick_               Go                                  CLI tool to make WAMP RPCs and PubSub.
+wamp-cli_           JavaScript, NodeJS                  CLI tool to help building applications with WAMP wampy_              JavaScript, NodeJS                  CLI tool built on top of Wampy.js library and exposes almost the same API to Command line charged with rich shell auto completion, description and examples.
+You can use it for testing WAMP API during development, debugging, or just exploring the new APIs. wick_               Go                                  CLI tool to make WAMP RPCs and PubSub.
 Useful for developing WAMP Components and their testing.
 ==================  ==================================  =====================